20171/rsltc/README.md

 - **Compile**: To compile the source, simply run `make`.
 This results in an executable `rsltc` in `src` folder.

+  By default, the compiler tries to find Gentle's files in `/usr/share/gentle` folder.
+If you install Gentle in other location, you can tell `make` by running

+  `make GENTLE_DIR=/the/path/to/your/gentle/installation`

 - **Clean**: run `make clean` to clean up the output files.